Great managers are also great coaches. Coaching in the workplace is a critical part of a strategic plan for business.

 A good coach will help an employee focus on their strengths and develop skills to help them achieve career objectives.

-They can also teach them how to network and gain exposure to professional organizations.
+Effective coaches can also teach employees how to network and gain exposure to professional organizations.

 5. Work-Life Balance